thepasto/android-kernel-msm/README.md

 See [froyo_almond on Acer Liquid E][2] blog post for more information.
-This kernel will boot with stock Acer 2.2 userspace but will fail to bring the Android UI - you will need the updated lights.salsa from [Acer A1 device tree][3].
+This kernel will boot with stock Acer 2.2 userspace but will fail to bring the Android UI - you will need updated lights.salsa, vold and libaudio, libaudiopolicy, libacer_acoustic.so and TPA2018.csv from [Acer A1 device tree][3].
+You will also need libmedia, libmedia_jni.so, libaudioflinger.so from froyo_almond codeaurora tree.

 Default configuration is in `arch/arm/configs/salsa_defconfig`.